Josh Emett

 Josh Emett is a chef from New Zealand.
 He is co-owner of Onslow restaurant at 9 Princes St Auckland, The Oyster Inn on Waiheke Island and most recently Gilt Brasserie in Auckland with his wife Helen.
 He was the co-founder of Rata restaurant in Queenstown and restaurant chain Go-To Collection which includes Madam Woo, and Hawker and Roll.
 Emett worked for Gordon Ramsay for over 10 years, and has been a judge on MasterChef New Zealand.

 Early life

-Emett grew up on a farm outside of Hamilton, New Zealand.
-He completed his chef training at Te Pūkenga-WINTEC Culinary School (formally known as the Waikato Polytechnic).
+Emett grew up on a farm outside of Hamilton, New Zealand in Ngāhinapōuri.
+He attended (the now former) Melville High School.
+He completed his chef training at Te Pūkenga-WINTEC Culinary School (formerly known as the Waikato Polytechnic).

 Career

 After finishing his studies Emett worked for a short time in Auckland, New Zealand at Cin Cin on Quay before setting off overseas, where he worked at Coast restaurant in Mayfair, London, with Steven Terry.
 His next move took him to Australia where he worked at one of Melbourne’s most highly regarded restaurants, Est Est Est under Donovan Cooke.

 In 1999 he headed to South France, where he worked on luxury yachts.
 He then moved to London and made contact with Gordon Ramsay, whom Cooke had introduced him to.
 He went on to work with Ramsay for ten years at Restaurant Gordon Ramsay, Claridge’s and the Savoy Grill in London, and then overseas to New York, Los Angeles and Melbourne.

 In 2011 Emett left Gordon Ramsay Holdings and opened his first restaurant, Rata, in Queenstown with his business partner Fleur Caulton.
 A few years later they opened Madam Woo, a casual Malaysian restaurant also in Queenstown.
 Its huge success has seen them open three more outposts since.
 In 2017 Emett’s team diversified and opened Hawker and Roll, a fast casual spin-off of Madam Woo which now has three sites across New Zealand.

 In 2013 Emett was appointed food director at Ostro, a stylish high-end brasserie in Auckland’s Britomart district.

 In 2019, Madam Woo in Dunedin closed due to ongoing labour shortages, and in May 2020 the Christchurch location closed due to financial viability concerns during the COVID-19 outbreak.

 In 2020, Josh and his wife Helen opened Onslow, a restaurant located in Auckland.
 Also in 2020 they purchased The Oyster Inn, a bistro and boutique hotel on Waiheke Island.

 In October 2023, Josh and his wife Helen opened Gilt Brasserie in Auckland's historic Chancery Chambers Building.